-The Victorian Public Sector Commission (the Commission) has issued three binding Codes of Conduct:
+The Victorian Public Sector Commission has issued 3 binding Codes of Conduct:

 - Code of Conduct for Victorian Public Sector Employees